evangoad/evangoad.github.io/resume/index.md

 Whether I am contributing to a scrum team or hacking on one of my personal projects, I love developing software.
 Connecting people through web technology has become a passion of mine, and I am looking for a company to help grow this passion!
-I specialize in solving difficult bugs at critical times, as well as memory and database query optimization for Rails and PostgreSQL.

 # Technical Skills

-- Programming Languages: Ruby, Javascript, C++, Java, Scala
+- Programming Languages: Ruby, Javascript (with Typescript), C++, Java, Scala, Python
 - Frameworks: Rails, Sinatra, Jekyll, React
 - Databases: PostgreSQL, MySQL
 - Web: HTML5, CSS3
-- Operating systems: Windows, OSX, Ubuntu, Archlinux
+- Operating systems: Windows, OSX, Ubuntu
-- Text Editors: vim, SublimeText
+- Text Editors: vim, SublimeText, Atom
-- IDEs: Visual Studio 2012, Eclipse
+- IDEs: Visual Studio, Eclipse
 - Practices: REST, TDD, Object Oriented Design, MVC, Scrum, Agile

 # Work Experience

+## Software Engineer at Liquid Planner

+December 2015 - October 2017

+- Working with Rails, PostgreSQL, and React to deliver new features in a rich project management application
+- Assisted in introducing the first client side framework for the company
+- On call via pagerduty, as well as occasional information provided for support
+- Assisted with devops via ansible

 ## Software Engineer at Procore Technologies